moondance-labs/tanssi-docs/node-operators/block-producers/operational-tasks/proxy-accounts.md

 - [Polkadot.js Apps](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ffraa-dancebox-rpc.a.dancebox.tanssi.network#/accounts){target=\_blank} open and connected to the Tanssi Dancebox TestNet
 - Create or have two accounts accessible in Polkadot.js Apps
-- At least one of the accounts will need to be funded with `DANCE` tokens.
+- At least one of the accounts will need to be funded with `DANCE` tokens

 If you need help importing your accounts into Polkadot.js Apps, please check out the [Connecting to Polkadot.js](/builders/interact/substrate-api/wallets/talisman/#connecting-to-polkadotjs){target=\_blank} guide.